karenetheridge/Test-CleanNamespaces/README.md

 # METHODS

 The exported functions are constructed using the the following methods.
-This is what you want to override if you're subclassing this module..
+This is what you want to override if you're subclassing this module.

 ## build\_namespaces\_clean